 Today, Los Angeles listeners have to travel to the Banning/Palm Springs area if they want to hear Muzak or, to use the industry term, "Beautiful Music".
-This format, often derogatorily called "elevator music", is fast becoming an endangered species as the 21st century opens -- but in the 1960s and throughout the seventies, "Beautiful Music" was as ubiquitous on FM radio as AM Talk is today.
+This format, often derogatorily called "elevator music", is fast becoming an endangered species in the 21st century -- but in the 1960s and throughout the seventies, "Beautiful Music" was as ubiquitous on FM radio as AM Talk is today.
 At one time, Los Angeles boasted up to seven Muzak stations on FM (KPOL, KNOB, KJOI, KSRF, KOST, KBIG and KWST), and two on AM (KPOL 1540 and also XTRA 690, a San Diego outlet with a signal so strong that many L.A. listeners considered it a local station).
 Mantovani, Percy Faith, David Rose, Ray Conniff, Henry Mancini, Frank Chacksfield and 101 Strings were just some of the many artists whose pieces, most of which were instrumental, dominated the airwaves.
 KPOL even produced an anniversary album of soft tunes.
+KBIG was briefly known as KXTZ in the early 1970s.

 Soft works by contemporary artists like James Taylor, Elton John and Barbra Streisand gradually crept in.
 By the late 1980s, many of these stations had ditched the familiar string artists in favor of newer, more popular music.
 One of the first stations to break ranks, and perhaps make the most radical shift in format, was KWST FM 106.